Wolverine Logo

 Energy Control Center

 Wolverine maintains a state-of-the-art Energy Control Center at our Cadillac headquarters for the real-time monitoring of all transmission and generation functions.
-Our Energy Control Center is staffed 24 hours a day, seven days a week.
+Our Energy Control Center is shared by Transmission Function and Marketing Function Employees.

 Member Login